 Did you know that God can prevent you from sinning against Him?

 It is a known fact that God gave each person a choice to do good or evil.

-Before the children of Israel entered the Promise Land, the Lord directed Moses to place some options before them.
+Before the children of Israel entered the Promised Land, the Lord directed Moses to give them some options.